List of Vanderbilt Commodores head football coaches

 McGugin is the leader in seasons coached and games won, with 198 victories during his 30 years at Vanderbilt.
 E. H. Alley has the highest winning percentage with 1.000.
 Robbie Caldwell has the lowest winning percentage with .167.
 Of the 28 different head coaches who have led the Commodores, McGugin, Ray Morrison, Red Sanders, and Bill Edwards have been inducted into the College Football Hall of Fame in South Bend, Indiana.

-The current head coach is Clark Lea, who was hired on December 14, 2020.